burzum/CartSampleApp/readme.md

 http://github.com/burzum/Cart

-This sample application is thought to show how the cart plugin can be used and is not thought as an example of a shop application!
+This sample application is thought to show how the cart plugin can be used and is *not* thought as an example of a shop application!

 This is, same as the cart, still work in progress.

+The Cart plugin itself is MIT licensed, this sample app GPLv2 because it is thought for eductional use.

 ## Setup